[Article edited 6/19/18]

 Then the Cambridge Analytica story hit and the Facebook business model is laid bare.
 If we thought Facebook was a free, benign, happy platform for sharing pictures of perfect children, vacations and life, we don’t anymore.
 The reality is that a Facebook app grabbed millions of user’s data, and their friend’s data and used it to micro target political ads.
 Wow.
 The concepts analysis shows the many spokes of the story and the values show us that this all about power and who has it to get what they want.

 Then it got real.
-Zuckerberg is going to testify before Congress and the FTC is now investigating Facebook and the analysis shifts showing values at the heart of this and the bigger issue– privacy.
+Mark Zuckerberg testified before Congress and the FTC is now investigating Facebook.
+The analysis shifts showing values at the heart of this and the bigger issue– privacy.
 How are these big companies going to protect users, society and democracy.
 Facebook is not alone.
 This is going to entangle Google and Twitter too.
 And that’s not to mention the fury building in Europe.

 “If you aren’t already worried about how your personal data is being used, now would be a good time to start.
 “The way I like to think of it, data is the electricity of our new economy, and electricity can be quite dangerous,” he said.
 “We enjoy the benefits of electricity, despite the fact that it can literally kill you.””- Former Cambridge Analytica contractor and whistleblower, Christopher Wylie, testifying in the House of Commons, Big Think, 3.28.18